-A research-action pilot project to improve moto-taxi services in Douala
+A research-action pilot project aimed at enhancing moto-taxi services in Douala

-A pilot project for moto-taxi professionalisation, identified soon after the adoption of the Douala SUMP in 2019, is expected to be implemented by Codatu to start in 2023.
-The objective of the project is to implement measures to improve the services of moto-taxis for both drivers and users, and provide the public authorities with a knowledge base to regulate the system.
-The project relies on a research-action approach, using a mixed methodology to collect data on the supply (drivers) and demand (users) of moto-taxis through GPS trackers, semi-directive interviews, questionnaires, and direct observation.
+Identified soon after the adoption of the Douala SUMP in 2019, a pilot project for moto-taxi professionalisation is set to be implemented by Codatu to start in 2023.
+The objective of the project is to implement measures to improve the services provided by moto-taxis for both drivers and users, while also providing the public authorities with a knowledge base to regulate the system.
+Employing a research-action approach, the project will utilize a mixed methodology to gather data on the supply (drivers) and demand (users) of moto-taxis through GPS trackers, semi-directive interviews, questionnaires, and direct observation.